gkwa/distinctdeer/README.md

 ## Project Name Generation

 The predefined list of project names is generated using Claude through a structured prompting approach.
-This methodology ensures consistent, high-quality name generation while maintaining the arbitrary nature that makes the names effective.
+This ensures consistent, high-quality name generation while maintaining the arbitrary nature that makes the names effective.

 ### Prompt Structure